EthanG97/ImageDoctor/README.md

   - *Look:* Identify potential flaw regions
   - *Think:* Analyze and reason about these regions
   - *Predict:* Produce final scores and diagnostic heatmaps
-  The model can even **zoom in** on localized regions when reasoning, mimicking human evaluators.
+  The model can **zoom in** on localized regions when reasoning, mimicking human evaluators.

 - **⚙️ GRPO Fine-Tuning**
   ImageDoctor is refined through **Group Relative Policy Optimization (GRPO)** with a **grounding reward**, improving spatial awareness and preference alignment.